sharmasapna/topic_modelling/README.md

     return result
 ```
-## Importing data data from a bunch of documents
+## Importing data from a bunch of documents

 ```ruby
 combined_words = ""